 - Job Descriptions for all City positions, including City Manager and Department Directors

 In compliance with Government Code sections 12463 and 53892, the City filed, with the California State Controller’s office, various compensation information on all permanent employees employed during the most recently completed calendar year.
-Click here to see that information, California State Controller.
+Click here to visit the California State Controller website.